Siphon880gh/obsidian-remove-imgur/Readme.md

 ### **4. Identify Newer Images Not in Exported Backup**
 - Script: `4-diff-new-files`
-- SKIP this step if you had never exprted from imgur.
+- SKIP this step if you had never exported from imgur.
 - Compares the exported Imgur file list (Step 2) with the list of images currently referenced in Obsidian (Step 3).
 - Generates a list of **missing** images that must be scraped from Imgur.